colemanbroad/fisheye/notes.md

 Using the new, densely labeled training data we can re-attempt semantic segmentation...
 We're starting off from the previous best unet weights, `t001`.

 The results are clear.
 The dense labeling is by far the best one.
 Even though we've only labeled a mere 10 z slices!
 The membrane fits nicely to the edge of the nuclei!
 Just like we demonstrated in our labelings...
 The only difference between the nets was the training data.
 NO difference in network parameters!
 See `results/res017.png` and `t002`.
+Is the mismatch between nuclear edge and envelope label the result of chromatic aberration?
+Are we correcting CA with dense net?

 This is a large improvement over the sparse annotations and should improve the segmentations.
 Let's look at cell size distribution using watershed and potentials from the three different pixelwise classifiers...
 In `res018.png` we can see how the size distribution improves dramatically as we go from RF to NET and continues to improve if we replace the sparse labels with dense ones.
 This plot allows us to say a few nice things.